earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 - [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`
 - [ ] Raise PR

-YAML is useful as a configuration langauge.
-It's so much nicer to read and write than XML, but also it so many quirks and its so unstructured that I often have to debug errors like this in very blog:
+I've complained about using YAML as when a programming language would do before.
+But actually, when you've got configuring to do, YAML is pretty useful: It's so much nicer to read and write than the XML a had to write back in the early days of Java development.
+But one advantage XML seemly had of YAML is that XML schema were commonly used and so I wouldn't get errors like the one I got today on this very blog:
 ```
 Error parsing yaml file:
 map values are not allowed here
   in "/Users/adam/sandbox/earthly-website/blog/authors.yml", line 2, column 8
 ```

 You see the blog is expecting a certain format of config, and I've violoated that expectation.
 The blog wants a string, and I've given it a map.
-If only there were someway to tell computers when a value should be only allowed to have a certain type.
-A system for applying types maybe?
+If only we had XML Schema for YAML or even better a static type system for configuration.

-It turns out such things do exist, they are called static type systems.
-It's even possible to add static types to YAML us CUELang.
-So today I'm going to show you how to use CUE, which is both an extension of YAML and command line tool, to validate your YAML.
-But back to the blogs YAML problem.
+It turns out such things do exist, there is [JSON Schema](https://json-schema.org/), [Dhall](https://dhall-lang.org/), and [Cuelang](https://cuelang.org/)[^1].
+I'll save covering Dhall, and JSON Schema for another day.
+Today I'm going to show you how to use Cuelang, which is both an extension of YAML and command line tool, to validate your YAML.
+And I"m going to attempt to use it to prevent future problems with this blogs `authors.yml` file.

+[^1]: I'll be referring to Cue as Cuelang in this article, and the command line tool as `cue`.
+Cue is a bit hard to search for in google, so perhaps I can start the trend of following GoLang's naming convention.

 ## Beginning